Our Team

 (she, her, hers)

-Intern Betsy Young brings a variety of skills and interest in grant writing, facilitation, data management, and analysis to Information Insights.
+Betsy brings a variety of skills and interest in grant writing, facilitation, data management, and analysis to Information Insights.
 She has a variety of field experiences in the natural sciences and small group management, as well as expertise in geospatial data with experience on a variety of academic and nonprofit GIS projects.
 Previously she worked in environmental and outdoor experiential education and wilderness risk management all across Alaska and around the world.
 She has also worked for various federal forestry mapping and monitoring programs and in a variety of Alaska commercial fisheries, both biologist and crew positions.
 Betsy holds a B.S. in Environmental Science from Alaska Pacific University and Masters in Biology & Wildlife education with the UAF Resilience and Adaptation Program.
 She also operates a small business providing remotely-sensed data using drones and enjoys skiing, hiking, paddling and any kind of gardening and foraging activities with her family.

 Frana Burtness-Adams